 Supply chains have grown increasingly complex.
 With globalization, businesses now rely on a vast network of suppliers, logistics providers, and regulatory frameworks that constantly evolve.
 This expansion brings efficiency but also exposes companies to greater risks, including regulatory non-compliance, operational disruptions, and cybersecurity threats.

-To ensure stability and resilience, manufacturers must adopt structured approaches to risk management, compliance, and governance.
+To assure stability and resilience, manufacturers must adopt structured approaches to risk management, compliance, and governance.
 Without a robust system in place, businesses may struggle to track supplier performance, adhere to industry standards, or respond effectively to unforeseen disruptions.

 The Growing Complexity of Supply Chain Risks

 As supply chains expand across multiple regions, manufacturers face new challenges in maintaining efficiency, security, and compliance.
-The interconnected nature of global trade means that a single disruption—whether due to geopolitical shifts, regulatory changes, or supplier failures—can have widespread consequences.
+The interconnected nature of global trade means that a single disruption, whether due to geopolitical shifts, regulatory changes, or supplier failures, can have widespread consequences.

 How GRC Software Strengthens Supply Chain Management